DUNE/computing-training-202112/setup.md

 teaching: 60
 exercises: 0
 questions:
-- “How do I prepare for the DUNE computing tutorial”
+- How do I prepare for the DUNE computing tutorial?
 objectives:
-- “Get ready to do the tutorial”
+- Get ready to do the tutorial
-- “Understand the authentication process”
+- Understand the authentication process
-- “Set up your computing environment for DUNE”
+- Set up your computing environment for DUNE
-- “Set up grid access and job submission”
+- Set up grid access and job submission
 keypoints:
-- “Kerberos is FNAL’s method for ensuring strong authentication to its computing resources”
+- Kerberos is FNAL’s method for ensuring strong authentication to its computing resources
-- “Computing resources at FNAL are accessed using the Secure SHell protocol”
+- Computing resources at FNAL are accessed using the Secure SHell protocol
-- “Specific computer nodes are accessed by DUNE users”
+- Specific computer nodes are accessed by DUNE users
-- “Access is streamlined using configuration files”
+- Access is streamlined using configuration files
-- “CERN users configure and access CERN resources instead”
+- CERN users configure and access CERN resources instead
 ---
 ## Objectives